 I bet you are wondering what this has to do with the building at 2070 Mountain Blvd.
 Trust me, it will all make sense soon.

 In 1936 A.H.
 WInder and J. J. Gahan formed a new firm called “Winder & Gahan Corporation.”

 “With the expiration of their present lease at 6500 Moraga Avenue,” states A.H.Winder, “we will build a new office on the on the recently -acquired site, using a frontage of 72 feet on Mountain Boulevard”

 In 1937 the real estate firm of Winder and Gahan announced the recent purchase by the firm a piece of land (Block “H”) in the heart of the business district, near the intersection of Moraga Avenue and Mountain Boulevard.

 The Heart of Montclair Business Center

 Winder & Gahan moved into their new office at 2070 Mountain Boulevard in November of 1938.

-The above picture shows “Block H” is a an empty piece of land.
+The above picture shows “Block H” is an empty piece of land.
 In 1938 Winder & Gahan would build their new offices there.
-That small building would be there until 1962 it was destroyed by a bulldozer as noted in the first article I posted above.
+That small building would be there until 1962.
+It was destroyed by a bulldozer, as noted in the first article I posted above.
 That would make the building only 24 years old.